 Your primary contact in STAT 216 is your instructor.
-If you have concerns that cannot be answered by your instructor, you may reach out to the Student Success Coordinator or the Course Supervisor.
+If you have concerns that cannot be answered by your instructor, or have exam conflicts, you may reach out to the Student Success Coordinators or the Course Supervisor.

 Jade Schmidt